-A lot of people often feel pressured to choose the right college course, assuming their career path will be entirely dependent on this monumental decision.
-But while four years of studyng something will definitely give you an advantage, so can your unique take on the job because of your diverse background.
+A lot of people often feel pressured to choose the right college course, assuming their future career path will be entirely dependent on this monumental decision.
+But while four years of studying something will definitely give you an advantage, so can your unique take on the job because of your diverse background.
 Besides, you can always find other ways to make yourself more qualified, as Pia Gajasan, Communications Manager at TELUS International Philippines, shares from experience.
 "We have former nurses who are supporting healthcare accounts, but we also have team members with medical backgrounds involved in IT, learning excellence, HR, and sales."

 5 Things we learned about landing a job in a different industry